 Our staff work to high confidentiality standards and we will not release specific information about our clients except with their permission or if required to do so under the law.
 Our practice is to destroy all papers we hold after the conclusion of an assignment.
-Often we will have had access to internal business details of your organisation and will have been given copies of documents such as your risk register, board assurance framework, personal development plans, etc. Because these will be destroyed at the conclusion of each assignment we ask that any questions you have about an assignment with us is raised prior to the formal conclusion to the work.
+Often we will have had access to internal business details of your organisation and will have been given copies of documents such as your risk register, board assurance framework, personal development plans, etc. Because these will be destroyed at the conclusion of each assignment we ask that any questions you have about an assignment with us are raised prior to the formal conclusion to the work.
 We ask that you keep all commercial information relating to GGI confidential and that you do not share details of our fee rates with others.
-We would however like to share summary details of our work with you with others and this would usually include naming your organisation.
+We would, however, like to share summary details of our work with you with others and this would usually include naming your organisation.
 If you would prefer us not to do this we would ask that you let us know prior to the commencement of nay work.

 Our fee rate is usually expressed in terms of a day rate.
 Expenses are specified in addition.
 VAT at the current rate is added to all invoices.